From the editor

 SMU Corporate Governance Initiative

-"As of this issue, the court has issued 95 opinions since opening on September 1, 2024 — sequential per-year citations from 2024 Tex.
+"As of this issue, the court has issued 92 opinions since opening on September 1, 2024 — sequential per-year citations from 2024 Tex.
 Bus.
 1 forward, verified contiguous across the canonical corpus.
-Forty-five are formally published opinions; fifty are styled memorandum opinions.
+Forty-five were formally published opinions; forty-seven were styled memorandum opinions.
 We have PDFs of each…"

 This week's edition